 In addition to the faculty members appointed directly to the Institute, professors participating in the program are also drawn from the Departments of Law and Legal Studies, Psychology and Sociology.
 Many have national and international scholarly reputations or have strong ties to the applied sector.

 As the nation’s capital, Ottawa has many advantages to offer students of criminology and criminal justice.
 For example, Canada’s Parliament enacts our criminal laws.
-In addition, the Supreme Court of Canada, the Department of Justice, Solicitor General Canada, and Correctional Services of Canada, are all located in Ottawa.
+In addition, the Supreme Court of Canada, the Department of Justice, and Solicitor General Canada, are all located in Ottawa.